 This section provides recent data on health system expenditure on diabetes, with details by diabetes type, health-care service, age group, and sex.
 It includes expenditure by the Australian Government, state, territory and local governments and the non-government sector (including private health insurance and individual contributions).
 These estimates report direct, allocated and recurrent expenditure only.
 They do not account for the total amount spent on diabetes health.

-Further information on how the estimates were derived is available from Disease expenditure in Australia.
+Further information on how the estimates were derived is available from Health system spending on disease and injury in Australia 2020- 21.

 How much is spent on diabetes?